ouyangzibo/trainbenchmark-controller/README.md

 The python modules implement different exit status codes, if some errors occurred.
 Possible output numbers and their meanings are the followings:
 * 1: `config.json` do not follows the defined rules, which described by the json schema
 * 2: problem appeared with the opening of `config.json` file or during the decoding process from JSON to a python object
-* 3: problem appeared with the opening of `tools_source.jso`n file or during the decoding process from JSON to a python object
+* 3: problem appeared with the opening of `tools_source.json` file or during the decoding process from JSON to a python object
 * 4: too short the range between minSize and maxSize in the `config.json` file